gbaptista/luminous/doc/en-US/guides/how-it-works/what-is-detected.md

 });
 ```

-`addEventListener` will be reported once, but every time the mouse is moved over the image, `send_report` will be called, that's what we call `hanleEvent`.
+`addEventListener` will be reported once, but every time the mouse is moved over the image, `send_report` will be called, that's what we call `handleEvent`.

-If you block an event in `addEventListener`, you will never see it in `hanleEvent` because it will never be called, however, to unblock the event you will need to reload the page.
+If you block an event in `addEventListener`, you will never see it in `handleEvent` because it will never be called, however, to unblock the event you will need to reload the page.

-If the event is allowed in `addEventListener` you will see it every time it is triggered in `hanleEvent` and you can block/unblock it inside `hanleEvent` without needing to reload the page.
+If the event is allowed in `addEventListener` you will see it every time it is triggered in `handleEvent` and you can block/unblock it inside `handleEvent` without needing to reload the page.

 #### handleEvent